dgatanis/CrushCitiesApp/README.md

 ## Features
 - REST API for getting league, team and player data
-- Interactive front-end built on Blazor WebAssembly
+- Interactive front-end developed in C# with Blazor WebAssembly
 - CI/CD with Github Actions
 - Cloud-hosted in Azure